Kurt Howell: Biography

 Howell competed in college at Clemson University on a wrestling scholarship, where he battled injuries during his collegiate career.
 He compiled a record of 23–6 as a freshman and was named the school's outstanding wrestler as well as the second-best freshman nationally by the publication Amateur Wrestling News.
 He redshirted as a sophomore and then compiled a record of 24–10–1 as a junior, placing third at the Atlantic Coast Conference (ACC) tournament; he later competed at the NCAA Tournament and finished one point away from eighth, which would have made him an All-American.
 He was an alternate for the U.S. World Cup team in 1989 and in 1990, won the ACC championship in his weight class (126 lb).
 In 1991, his final year competing, he placed eighth at the NCAA Championships and thus became an All-American.
 He concluded his collegiate career with a record of 100–22.
 After graduating from Clemson, Howell attempted to qualify for the 1992 Summer Olympics in the Greco-Roman discipline, but lost in the Olympic trials to Dennis Hall.
 He was named an alternate for the Olympics but did not travel to the games.
 Later that year, he competed for the U.S. at the World Cup but was defeated in the finals.

 Afterwards, Howell became a coach, starting as a graduate assistant at St. Cloud State University in Minnesota.
 He later returned to Delaware in 1998 as the wrestling coach at Indian River High School.
 He moved to Smyrna High School in 2004.
 He served as Smyrna's coach for 14 seasons and led them to five team state championships, as well as coached 19 wrestlers who won a combined total of 29 state championships.
 He stepped down as Smyrna's coach in 2018 and was inducted into the Delaware Wrestling Hall of Fame the following year.
 He was ranked 85th on The News Journals 2023 list of the "125 Greatest Coaches in Delaware History".
-In 2025, he inducted into the Delaware Sports Museum and Hall of Fame.
+In 2025, he was inducted into the Delaware Sports Museum and Hall of Fame.